PuntoMaximo/VonVisionAI_hardware/Enclosure/README.md

 Enclosure files will be uploaded here.
+Autodesk Fusion 360 is used.